 Psychiatric inpatient hospitalization.
 This provides 24-hour treatment.
 This is in a hospital setting.
 It is for those who pose a danger to themselves or to others.
 It is meant to be short term.
 The goal is to lessen symptoms.

-Magellan also has three subject matter experts if you are looking for additional information on the topics below and need further support:
+Magellan also has three subject matter experts if you are looking for additional information on the topics below and need further support.
+Please call Member Services for your county and ask for the following:

 - Autism Spectrum Disorder – Ask for the Lead Autism Care Manager